alitsiya/Something2Read/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+CardView

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:

-<a href='https://www.dropbox.com/s/yw5qsmbxi1u6oud/device-2017-09-23-122704.mp4?dl=0' title='Video Walkthrough' width='' alt='Video Walkthrough' >Link to DropBox</a>
+<a href='https://www.dropbox.com/s/8gq4rp1klc1fzj3/device-2017-09-23-125558.mp4?dl=0' title='Video Walkthrough' width='' alt='Video Walkthrough' >Link to DropBox</a>

 ## Notes